Job Scams & How to Avoid Them

 3. Is the recruiter on LinkedIn?
 If so, who are they connected to?
 If their number of connections is small and/or the company they’re recruiting for is not listed on their profile, that’s a red flag.

-If you’re concerned that an internship or job might be a scam, here are things to watch out for:
+If you’re concerned that something might be a scam, here are things to watch out for:

 • Does this opportunity promise compensation that is larger than usual industry rates, especially if it’s an entry-level position?
 Does this opportunity sound too good to be true?